Discrete-Time Integrator

 (limited if necessary) |

-You can define the initial states as parameters in the block dialogue box or enter them from an external signal:
+You can define the initial states as a parameter in the dialog box of the block or enter them from an external signal.:

 -

-To define initial states as a block parameter, specify Initial condition source as
+To define the initial states as a block parameter, specify Initial condition source how

 internal